TimAstier/kewenlab-client/README.md

 ## TODO
 - [x] Switch to Ducks file structure.
 - [x] Update tests
+- [ ] Stop sending so many things in URL params.
+Use data / body.
+- [ ] Migrate css to components.
+- [ ] Clean methods and props importing/passing in components.
 - [ ] Move logic definition out of containers.
 - [ ] Make better separation between containers and components.
 - [ ] Move css into components and containers folders.